pymc-devs/pymc/GOVERNANCE.md

   * Added to all private communication channels
   * Write permissions on pymc-examples and resources repositories, triage permissions to pymc and pymc-experimental repositories
-  * Admin access to ReadTheDocs accounts
+  * Administrative access to ReadTheDocs accounts

 - Dolors, core contributor, dev and community teams
   * Added to the Community PyMC_team and given "leader" trust level,